12 practices for how to build team morale remotely in the long-term, not as a short-term enthusiasm blip.

 - “What have you seen in the team that could accelerate our progress?”

-If you find these questions helpful, be sure to check out our One-on-Ones Tool in Know Your Team.
+If you find these questions helpful, be sure to check out our training program.
 We give you hundreds of suggested questions like these, and agenda templates, to help you have effective one-on-one meetings that help improve morale.

 DO NOT: Require participation in team-building and social activities.